preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 Tenant Language
 *****************
-Use the list to set default language for the tenant.
+Use the list to set available languages for the tenant.

 .. image:: tenant-settings-language.png